 Go to Orchard Road for some good shopping

 Singapore is a giant shopping mall.
 And Orchard Road is their Champs Elysées.
 If you want to have a glimpse of what the Singaporean shopping scene looks like, Orchard Road is where you need to go!

 Spend a few hours at the beach at Sentosa

-If you get tired of the city, go for the beach!
-Go to HarbourFront MRT station, and in the VivoCity mall you will find the shuttle to Sentosa.
+If you get tired of the city, go to the beach!
+Go to HarbourFront MRT station, and in the VivoCity mall, you will find the shuttle to Sentosa.
 It is also possible to follow a boardwalk to the island.

 Go eat in a food court, at least once

-In Singapore food courts are everywhere (and often at the top level of shopping malls).
-They are truly part of the Singaporean daily life, so I suggest you step out of McDonald’s and go find a food court!
+In Singapore, food courts are everywhere (and often at the top level of shopping malls).
+They are truly part of Singaporean daily life, so I suggest you step out of McDonald’s and go find a food court!

 All around the tables, you will find booths offering all the types of food you can think of: Western, Malay, Indonesian, Chinese, Taiwanese, Japanese, Korean, Indian, soups, meat, pasta, fruit juices, and so on.

 It is the place to go to appreciate the incredible food variety that can be found in Singapore.
 Another great point: it’s cheap.
 But be prepared to face the crowd!
 If you happen to come at the peak hours, it can be (very) challenging to find a free seat.